priya-bhogavalli/Data-Engineering-Material/Core-Data-Engineering/Programming-Languages/Python/PYTHON_INTERVIEW_QUESTIONS.md

 ### 13. What are lambda functions and when should you use them?

-**Answer:** Lambda functions are anonymous functions defined using the lambda keyword.
+**Theoretical Answer:**

+Lambda functions are anonymous, inline functions in Python that can have any number of parameters but can only contain a single expression.
+They are defined using the `lambda` keyword and are primarily used for short, simple operations that don't warrant a full function definition.

 ```python
 # Basic lambda functions